-14. Best Cross-Training Shoes for Running: NOBULL Runners
+12. Best Cross-Training Shoes for Running: NOBULL Gum Ripstop Runner

 These lightweight running shoes are incredibly versatile.
 They can easily transition from running to outdoor and indoor training.
 One reviewer writes: "Love these for running!
 Not bad for a CrossFit workout either."

-This pair of running shoes has a grippy lug pattern on the sole to boost traction and support, a firm midsole for greater foot control and a removable sock liner that provides a snug fit.
+This pair of running shoes has a grippy lug pattern on the sole to boost traction and support, a firm midsole for greater foot control and a removable insole that provides a snug fit.
 The 10mm drop makes it great for running but can move into the gym as well.

-15. Best Cross-Training Shoes for Outdoor Workouts: Reebok Nano X1 Adventure Shoes
+13. Best for Outdoor Workouts: Reebok Nano X3 Adventure Shoes

 Sizes: 6 to 14 (men’s); 5 to 11 (women’s)

 These cross-trainers are the adventure version of Nano and were designed for indoor and outdoor workouts.
-They have a rugged sole that helps you keep your grip on any surface, along with energy foam in the forefoot for a lightweight feel and responsive ride and a water-resistant upper.
+They have a rugged sole from Vibram that helps you keep your grip on any surface, along with energy foam in the forefoot for a lightweight feel and responsive ride and a water-resistant upper.

 5 Things to Consider When Shopping for Cross-Training Shoes